open-webtech/awesome-webtech/README.md

 #### Identity and Authentication

+- [OAuth 2.0](https://oauth.net/2/) – An open standard for access delegation, commonly used for token-based authentication.
 - [IndieAuth](https://indieauth.spec.indieweb.org) – An identity layer on top of OAuth 2.0, primarily used to obtain an OAuth 2.0 Bearer Token for use by Micropub clients.

 #### Storage